Gilmond/code-labs/docs/asp-net-mvc.md

  * Add a `TodoRepository.cs` file to the `TodoApplication`.
  * Add the following content to the `TodoRepository` file:
+    * Note: We've added methods you don't require until later in this lab for simplicity.

 ```csharp
 using System.Collections.Generic;